-No User ReviewsWrite a review

 The following charts are provided to give you an idea of how some of the key specs of the A-iPower SUA10000EC compare to generators of similar power (between 7500 and 8500 W).

-- Having a dry weight of 216 lbs, the A-iPower SUA10000EC belongs in the expected weight range for generators which produce 7500 to 8500 rated watts.
+- As its weight is 216 pounds, the A-iPower SUA10000EC falls in the expected weight range of the devices in the 7500-8500 rated wattage category.
 If weight is your top priority, one of the champions in this power category is the Dewalt DXGNR8000, weighing just 183 pounds.

-As you can see from this interactive chart, when compared to other 7500-8500W generators, the A-iPower SUA10000EC is on the average side of the price range.
+As you can see from this interactive chart, when compared to other 7500-8500W generators, the A-iPower SUA10000EC is on the cheap side of the price range.

 The bottom line